Monetary Policy Tools

 There is a middle downward sloping section of the demand for reserves.
 There we see the inverse relationship between the policy rate and the quantity of reserves demanded.
 When the supply of reserves intersects the downwards loping section of the demand, the economy has a scarce reserves system.

 The Supply of Reserves is the controlled by the actions and policies of the central bank.
 The supply of reserves is not responsive to the policy rate, so it is vertical at the equilibrium quantity of reserves.
 The central bank uses open market operations to shift the supply of reserves.
-Buying bonds, increases the supply and that action is used to keep the reserves market in ample reserves (where the supply intersects the demand on the lower end).
+Buying bonds, increases the supply and that action is used to keep the reserves market in ample reserves (where the supply intersects the demand on the lower bound).
 Selling bonds will shift the supply to the left.

 The Policy Rate (PR) is found at the intersection of the supply and demand.
-When the supply intersects the demand at the lower end (when there are ample reserves), small changes in the supply do not change the policy rate.
+When the supply intersects the demand at the lower bound (when there are ample reserves), small changes in the supply do not change the policy rate.
 As a result, open market operations do not change the policy rate in ample reserves.
-The policy rate is targeted by changing the interest on reserves rate to increase or decrease the lower end.
+The policy rate is targeted by changing the interest on reserves rate to increase or decrease the lower bound.

 5. How does Monetary Policy work in an ample reserves system?